-Using experienced happiness to navigate the social hierarchy.
-Several studies have examined the relation between experienced happiness and status, but findings are mixed, perhaps in part because of the different ways in which both dimensions have been conceptualized and assessed.
-Studies that have used socioeconomic status (SES) as a proxy for status have documented only a weak positive relation between SES and happiness (or, subjective well-being; e.g., Diener, Suh, Lucas, & Smith, 1999; see also Myers & Diener, 1995).
+Using Experienced Happiness to Navigate the Social Hierarchy Several studies have examined the relation between experienced happiness and status, but findings are mixed, perhaps in part because of the different ways in which both dimensions have been conceptualized and assessed.
+Studies that have used socioeconomic status (SES) as a proxy for status have documented only a weak positive relation between SES and happiness (or, subjective well-being; e.g., Diener et al. 1999; see also Myers and Diener 1995).
 However, before concluding that the experience of happiness is only slightly relevant to the navigation of status hierarchies, we need to consider three other sources of evidence.
 First, the desire to attain happiness may motivate status seeking, under the assumption that increased status will lead to increased happiness, even if this is not entirely the case.
-Indeed, research suggests that individuals adjust to various life circumstances fairly rapidly, such that even very positive experiences produce a happiness that is fairly short lived (Brickman, Coates, & Janoff-Bulman, 1978).
+Indeed, research suggests that individuals adjust to various life circumstances fairly rapidly, such that even very positive experiences produce a happiness that is fairly short lived (Brickman et al. 1978).
 If this is the case, then studies that measure forecasted happiness, rather than experienced happiness, should find a substantial relation with forecasted rank increases.
-This view is consistent with evolutionary accounts suggesting that humans evolved not to experience happiness as an end point, but rather as a motivational force; people seek happiness, at an ultimate level, because in doing so they are motivated to do things that facilitate their survival and reproduction, such as seeking out status-attainment opportunities (Nesse, 2004; Buss, 2000).
+This view is consistent with evolutionary accounts suggesting that humans evolved not to experience happiness as an end point, but rather as a motivational force; people seek happiness, at an ultimate level, because in doing so they are motivated to do things that facilitate their survival and reproduction, such as seeking out status-attainment opportunities (Nesse 2004; Buss 2000).

 Second, the weak relation between SES and happiness is belied by a stronger correlation between local status (i.e., sociometric status) and happiness.
-Given that SES captures one's overall status within the broader society, but not one's status within his or her local social group (as people tend to socialize with others who are similar to them in SES), measures of SES may fail to capture the true relation between social rank and subjective wellbeing.
-In fact, when status is measured at the level of the local group, happiness is more strongly associated with rank; studies show that respect and admiration within one's local group, but not socioeconomic status, predict subjective wellbeing, and manipulations of sociometric status lead to greater increases in subjective well-being (Anderson, Kraus, Galinsky, & Keltner, 2012).
+Given that SES captures one's overall status within the broader society, but not one's status within his or her local social group (as people tend to socialize with others who are similar to them in SES), measures of SES may fail to capture the true relation between social rank and subjective well-being.
+In fact, when status is measured at the level of the local group, happiness is more strongly associated with rank; studies show that respect and admiration within one's local group, but not socioeconomic status, predict subjective well-being, and manipulations of sociometric status lead to greater increases in subjective well-being (Anderson et al. 2012).

 Finally, there is evidence for a causal relation in the opposite direction; subjective experiences of happiness can promote status increases.
-According to Fredrickson's (2001) "broaden and build" theory of positive emotions, happiness informs individuals that they do not need to devote resources to problem solving, so can instead seek out opportunities to broaden and build their social worlds, including taking advantage of opportunities for status attainment.
-Supporting this view, a longitudinal study found that subjective well being positively predicted occupational attainment years later (Roberts, Caspi, & Moffitt, 2003).
+According to Fredrickson's (2001), "broaden and build" theory of positive emotions, happiness informs individuals that they do not need to devote resources to problem solving. so can instead seek out opportunities to broaden and build their social worlds, including taking advantage of opportunities for status attainment.
+Supporting this view, a longitudinal study found that subjective well-being positively predicted occupational attainment years later (Roberts et al. 2003).
 However, experimental studies addressing this issue have produced more mixed findings.
-Several studies have found that induced positive affect leads individuals to become less interested in solving conflicts competitively, and more interested in collaborations and concession making (Baron, Rea, & Daniels, 1992; Baron, 1990).
-This behavioral pattern, while consistent with the broaden-andbuild social pattern, does not seem ideal for status attainment, but a focus on collaboration might promote the attainment of prestige (Henrich & Gil-White, 2001).
+Several studies have found that induced positive affect leads individuals to become less interested in solving conflicts competitively, and more interested in collaborations and concession making (Baron et al. 1992; Baron 1990).
+This behavioral pattern, while consistent with the broaden-and-build social pattern, does not seem ideal for status attainment, but a focus on collaboration might promote the attainment of prestige (Henrich and Gil-White 2001).
 In fact, participants in this study who became more likely to concede also set higher performance goals, suggesting a link from happiness to achievement behaviors, which should ultimately promote status.